OpenMendel/WiSER.jl/docs/src/index.md

 ## Model Details

 In addition to mean levels, it can be important to model factors influencing within-subject variability of longitudinal outcomes.
-We utilize a modified linear mixed effects model that allows for within-subject variability to be modeled as through covariates.
-It is based on the [Mixed Effects Multiple Location Scale Model introduced by Dzubar et al. (2020)](https://link.springer.com/article/10.3758/s13428-019-01322-1).
+We utilize a modified linear mixed effects model that allows for within-subject variability to be modeled through covariates.
+It is motivated by a [Mixed Effects Multiple Location Scale Model introduced by Dzubar et al. (2020)](https://link.springer.com/article/10.3758/s13428-019-01322-1), but WiSER dispenses with the normal assumptions and is much faster that the likelihood method implemented in the [MixWILD](https://reach-lab.github.io/MixWildGUI/) software.

 The procedure assumes the following model for the data:

 Data:

-- ``\textbf{y}_{ij}`` longitudinal response of subject ``i`` at time ``j``
+- ``y_{ij}`` longitudinal response of subject ``i`` at time ``j``
 - ``\textbf{x}_{ij}`` mean fixed effects covariates of subject ``i`` at time ``j``
 - ``\textbf{z}_{ij}`` random (location) effects covariates of subject ``i`` at time ``j``
 - ``\textbf{w}_{ij}`` within-subject variance fixed effects covariates of subject ``i`` at time ``j``